 Speed Matters Too!

 While all of these actions are important, they only matter if they occur quickly.
 If a recipient opens a message you sent them three months ago, this data doesn’t provide much use to a spam filter.
 Platforms like ours at SocketLabs are designed to process millions of messages per hour, which present these machine learning systems with a requirement to make quick determinations.
-In some of the early algorithms that Google published about their Priority Inbox feature, actions of users more than twenty four hours after receiving a message are not included in the data set.
-These early algorithms also applied more value to the action depending on how quickly it occurred.
+Mailbox providers have indicated that the actions of users more than twenty four hours after receiving a message are not included in the data set.
+The algorithms also applied more value to the action depending on how quickly it occurred.
 Was a message read within the first minute it hit the inbox?
 This action is more valuable than a message that sat for a few hours before being read.